Richard Carpenter (musician): Quaalude addiction and treatment

-A reviewer of the BBC biopic Only Yesterday: The Carpenters Story (2007) notes: "As their fame grew, cracks began to show in their wholesome facade.
+A reviewer of the BBC documentary Only Yesterday: The Carpenters Story (2007) notes: "As their fame grew, cracks began to show in their wholesome facade.
 An insane touring schedule began to take its toll and Richard took refuge in heroic doses of quaaludes.
 Meanwhile, Karen started worrying about her weight.
 The worrying became obsession.
 The cracks became faultlines.
 The centre could not hold."

-Dr. Gabe Mirkin wrote in "The Sad Story of Karen Carpenter" (2014): "In those years, you could tell that something was wrong because the Carpenters frequently cancelled appearances.
+Gabe Mirkin wrote in The Sad Story of Karen Carpenter (2014): In those years, you could tell that something was wrong because the Carpenters frequently cancelled appearances.
 She appeared unhealthily thin, weighing only 90 pounds when she was 25.
-Richard appeared to be forgetful, and it was later found that he was addicted to Quaaludes.
-In 1978, the Carpenters stopped touring and in 1979 Richard went into treatment to cure his dependency on this drug."
+Richard appeared to be forgetful and it was later revealed that he was addicted to Quaaludes.
+In 1978, the Carpenters stopped touring and in 1979 Richard went into treatment to cure his dependency on this drug.

 Nick Talevski similarly observes in Rock Obituaries – Knocking on Heaven's Door (2010): "Constantly on the road since 1970 with their Vegas-style act, both Karen and Richard Carpenter were in ill health by late 1975.
 With Karen's weight down to 80 pounds, a tour had to be cancelled.
 Richard, meanwhile, had become addicted to a prescription drug, Quaalude."

-By late 1978, Richard was receiving "much encouragement (and browbeating) from family and friends, to ‘face the music.’"
+By late 1978, Richard was receiving "much encouragement (and browbeating) from family and friends to ‘face the music.’"
 Finally, in January 1979, semicomatose on Quaaludes, Richard fell down a flight of stairs backstage and finally confronted his addiction."
-He checked into a six-week treatment program at the Menninger Clinic in Topeka, Kansas, and kicked his habit.
-"For any number of reasons, the first three weeks were 'hell on earth,' Richard says, 'but after that, things really started to change, and of course, all for the better.'
-Still, all of this had been a monumental change for Richard and he decided it was wise not to dive right back into work, and to pretty much take the rest of 1979 off, all the better to get accustomed to his changed fortunes."
+He checked into a six-week treatment program at the Menninger Clinic in Topeka, Kansas and kicked his habit.
+"For any number of reasons, the first three weeks were 'hell on earth,' Richard says ‘but after that, things really started to change and of course, all for the better.'
+Still, all of this had been a monumental change for Richard and he decided it was wise not to dive right back into work and to pretty much take the rest of 1979 off, all the better to get accustomed to his changed fortunes."

 Post-Carpenters activities

 On October 12, 1983, eight months after Karen's death, the Carpenter family celebrated the unveiling of the Carpenters' new star on the Hollywood Walk of Fame.
-Carpenter said in his speech, "This is a sad day, but at the same time a very special and beautiful day to my family and [me].
+Richard said in his speech, "This is a sad day, but at the same time a very special and beautiful day to my family and [me].
 My only regret is that Karen is not physically here to share it with us, but I know that she is very much alive in our minds, and in our hearts."

 On June 26, 1986, Carpenter started recording the solo album Time and finished it on July 5, 1987.
 The album features Dusty Springfield singing "Something in Your Eyes", Dionne Warwick singing "In Love Alone", Scott Grimes singing "That's What I Believe" and a song Richard created – dedicated to Karen – called "When Time Was All We Had", which starts off a cappella, but then Richard's piano fades in as well as Herb Alpert's flugelhorn.
 Lyrics include: